benbrastmckie/VSCodium/docs/git.md

 > After pulling down the configuration, you can go on to delete the `settings.json` file that you just pulled down, changing the name of `save.settings.json` back to `settings.json`.

 If you have not done so already, you will also need to configure Git by adding your email (whatever you used to open a GitHub account).
-To do so, open the terminal in VSCodium with `ctrl + backtick` and enter the following:
+To do so, open the terminal in VSCodium with `ctrl + backtick` and enter the following two commands, replacing "Your Name" and "your.email@example" with the same information you provided in your GitHub account:

 ```
+git config --global user.name "Your Name"
-git config --global user.email "your_email@example.com"
+git config --global user.email "your.email@example.com"
 ```

 Once this information has been provided, you should be able to push the changes that you make to your configuration so that they are available to pull down from anywhere.